YaraGh22-engs/yara-esmaiel/README.md

 - 👋 Hi, I’m @yara-esmaiel
-- 👀 I’m interested in WWB DESIGN
+- 👀 I’m interested in WEB DESIGN and Artificial intelligence (AI)
 - 📫 How to reach me Yaraesmaiel123@gmail.com

 <!---